Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 An engineer is analyzing a system and obtains the following logarithmic equation: $$\log_3(x+2) + \

-Transformation of an Exponential Function
+Transformation of Exponential Functions

-Consider the basic exponential function $$f(x)= 2^x$$.
-A transformed function is given by $$g(x)= 3\
+Consider the exponential function $$f(x)= 3 * 5^x$$.
+A new function $$g(x)$$ is defined by applying

 Transformations of Exponential Functions